 Dairy Business Association - DNR Settlement

-— Clean Water Action Council, Milwaukee Riverkeeper, Friends of the Central Sands and the Wisconsin Wildlife Federation intervene in a lawsuit over DNR authority in CAFO pollution permitting.
+— Clean Water Action Council, Milwaukee Riverkeeper, Friends of the Central Sands and the Wisconsin Wildlife Federation successfully intervened in a lawsuit over DNR authority in CAFO pollution permitting.

 On Monday, October 2, 2017, on behalf of the Clean Water Action Council of Northeast Wisconsin, Milwaukee Riverkeeper and the Wisconsin Wildlife Federation, Midwest Environmental Advocates filed a joint motion to intervene in a Dairy Business Association lawsuit against the Wisconsin Department of Natural Resources) in Brown County Circuit Court.
 Clean Wisconsin and the Friends of the Central Sands joined the motion to intervene.